 This information is available through Council's online services.

 The signed determination and associated documentation will be sent to the applicant outlining the decision with respect to the DA.
 All persons who made a submission will also be notified of the decision regarding the application.
 All applications that are approved are also advertised in the local press shortly after their approval.

 What happens if my DA does not comply with Council's guidelines?

-If your development proposal does not comply with a development standard contained in the Randwick Local Environmental Plan 2012 (RLEP 2012) and you believe that your development achieves a better outcome than a compliant development, you may seek an exemption to a development standard PDF, 127.24 KB in accordance with Clause 4.6 of the RLEP 2012.
+If your development proposal does not comply with a development standard contained in the Randwick Local Environmental Plan 2012 (RLEP 2012) and you believe that your development achieves a better outcome than a compliant development, you may seek an exception to a development standard PDF, 60.47 KB in accordance with Clause 4.6 of the RLEP 2012.